shailensukul/Whittley-CR2180/TrailerMaintenance.md

 <img src="/images/ScissorJack.JPG" width="400px;" />

 * Purchase a mobile tyre inflator.
 I got the Ozito PXC 18V 240V Hybrid Inflator, which works off 18V DC or 240V AC.
-Great for charging our regulat tyres as well!
+Great for charging our regular tyres as well!

 If you are running low on tyre pressure and are in the middle of nowhere, this device can come in very handy!